CommittedTeam/commitcanvas-models/README.md

 sample usage: `commitcanvas train project data/classification_reports/project/split_90_10.csv --split 0.10`

-### create classification report
+### create classification reports

+`commitcanvas report <data_path>`

+input: `data_path` path to the raw data that has true and predicted labels.
+The data is located in `data_experimnets/raw_predictions`

-the generated file will include weighted precision, recall, fscore, size of test set, size of train set and the size of total set for each label in each project.
-This command will also generate the confusion matrices
+output: the generated file will include weighted precision, recall, f-1, size of test set, size of train set and the size of total set for each label in each project.
+The file will be saved in `data_experimnets/classification_reports`.
+The file name will be same as the input file name.

-- commitcanvas report <data_path> <save_report> <save_plots>

-  - `data_path` path to the raw data that has true and predicted labels
-  - `save_report` path to the file where the report should be saved
-  - `save_plots` create confusion matrices for each project and save them in the provided directory

-sample usage: `commitcanvas report classification_reports/cross_project/raw_prediction_output.csv --save-report classification_reports/cross_project/classification_report.csv --across-project-plots classification_reports/cross_project/matrix_all_projects.jpg --project-plots classification_reports/cross_project/plots`

-### getting the stats from classification reports

-Run man whitney u test

-- `commitcanvas mwu <path1> <path2>`

 sample usage:

-project split 75/25 vs project split 80/20 `commitcanvas mwu classification_reports/project/classification_report_75_25.csv classification_reports/project/classification_report_80_20.csv`

-cross project vs 80/20
+Report for Project-specific with 60/40 train test split

+`commitcanvas report 80_20.csv`

+Report for project agnostic

+`commitcanvas report project_agnostic.csv`

+### Run statistical tests

-`commitcanvas mwu classification_reports/cross_project/classification_report.csv classification_reports/project/classification_report_80_20.csv`
+`commitcanvas mwu <path1> <path2>`

-### Plot box and whisker plot and get plot stats

-- `commitcanvas boxplot <path> <save>`

-if you would like to save the boxplot figures please provide the path

-get boxplot stats such as median, mean, whishi, whislo, values.
-And get projects from the data that carry those values in the classification report
+Input: Paths to the classification report files.

+Output: Mann-Whitney U Test and Vargha and Delaney effect size for precision, recall and f-1 scores

 sample usage:

-`commitcanvas boxplot classification_reports/project/classification_report_60_40.csv`
+Project-specific split 75/25 vs Project-specific split 80/20 `commitcanvas mwu 75_25.csv 80_20.csv`

+Project-agnostic vs Project-specific 80/20 `commitcanvas mwu project_agnostic.csv 80_20.csv`

+### Generate plots

+- `commitcanvas plots <path> <save> <title>`

+Input:

+  - `path` path to the file with specific split configuration
+  - `save` name of the file where the plot will be saved
+  - `title` title of the plot

+Output:

+confusion matrix and the boxplot will be saved in `data_experiments/plots`

+boxplot stats such as median, mean, whishi, whislo.
+And get projects names near those values

+sample usage:

+`commitcanvas plots 80_20.csv project_specific_80_20.pdf --title "Project-Specific (80/20)"`

 ## Data Overview